World traveler Clown Tom Bolton

 Near the Hagia Sophia

 There is a square dominated by a big flower bed and a series of gardens that separate the Hagia Sophia complex from the Blue Mosque.
 Near the corner of the square I took the photo of this corn cart, which like the semit pastry carts, are seen all over.
 The corn is boiled and salted or one can get it additionally grilled for 1.5 TL a welcomed cheap snake since most of the restaurants around the Palace, Hagia Sophia and Blue mosque are there to part tourists from their money.
+The Sultanahmet tram stop, the major one for most of the main sites is located here, so there is a constant flow of both locals and tourists.

 Across from the square separating the Hagia Sophia and Blue Mosque is the Roman Milion.
 This obelisk was set as a measuring point during the reign of the Romans from which all points would be measure since Constantinople was considered the center of the known universe at that time.
 While it is significant that it was later taken by the Ottomans, the sad truth is that corruption and internal fighting was the real cause.